 Almost every regulation, industry standard, and cybersecurity framework require you to engage in an analysis of potential data privacy and security risks.
 Your risk-based user access management policies should create appropriate controls that mitigate any risks arising from privilege abuse or excess privilege to data that can compromise information integrity, confidentiality, or accessibility.

-The “least privilege necessary” requirement focuses on limiting user access to resources in a way that provides only the access needed to complete the user’s job function.
+The “least privilege” requirement focuses on limiting user access to resources in a way that provides only the access needed to complete the user’s job function.
 For example, while your marketing department needs information about potential customers, they do not need the detailed level of access to personally identifiable information (PII) that your sales representatives need.

 Segregation of Duties (SOD)